CREATING THE FUTURE – BREEDING THE ORGANIC CHICKEN WITH FUTURE

 - The increase of performance leading to physical stress or the reduction of natural body proportions and functions (such as; breast, joints, walk and flight ability) is forbidden.

 For us, dual-purpose means that cockerels and hens are economically independent birds.
 The cockerel produces meat; the hen produces eggs.
 This means that the cockerel is not subsidised by the hen, unlike the German “Bruderhahn” (brother cockerel) concept.
-Both can be fed according to their needs with 100% organic, locally produced feeds. with the right marketing, the hen’s lower egg yield can be balanced out by its heavier carcass at the end of its life.
+Both can be fed according to their needs with 100% organic, locally produced feeds.
+With the right marketing, the hen’s lower egg yield can be balanced out by its heavier carcass at the end of its life.
 It is a dual-purpose concept, which makes sense organically based on the use of alternative, conservative feeding.
 The question then centre around what the bird has eaten, rather than how much.

 MARKETING ÖTZ PRODUCTS

 Do you keep organically bred poultry and want to label your products as well?
-Then please in touch with us via firstname.lastname@example.org.
+Then please get in touch with us via firstname.lastname@example.org.

 - The rearing of as well as the meaningful utilization of the rooster can serve the organic industry by offering a further opportunity towards an even more sustainable and credible profile.